GeneFix Saliva Collection Products Used for Ground-Breaking Breast Cancer Research

 Research Spotlight : Exploring the legacy of African and Indigenous Caribbean admixture in Puerto Rico

 The body of research using Isohelix products is growing all the time.
-One that caught our attention recently was, “Exploring the legacy of African and Indigenous Caribbean admixture in Puerto Rico” by Taye Winful et al. (2023).
+One that caught our attention recently was, “Exploring the legacy of African and Indigenous Caribbean admixture in Puerto Rico” by Taiye Winful et al. (2023).

 The goal of this study was to assess the biogeographic origins of African descendant Puerto Ricans and to investigate the potential for Indigenous ancestry within this community.